r3bl-cmdr

 Installation

-The two apps, edi and giti, that comprise r3bl-cmdr will put a smile on your face and make you more productive.
+The three apps, edi, giti, and ch, that comprise r3bl-cmdr will make you smile and make you more productive.
 These apps are currently available as early access preview 🐣.

 • 😺 giti - an interactive git CLI app designed to give you more confidence and a better experience when working with git.